jusso-dev/Personal-Blog/_data/blog/2021-03-08-making-my-containerised-homelab-more-reliable-with-hashicorp-nomad.md

 ---
 # Portainer VS Hashicorp Nomad, how do they stack up?

-Ok to start with, they are not the same product offering and both perform very different functions, well some the same but are the same but we will get into that..
+Ok to start with, they are not the same product offering and both perform very different functions, well some are the same but we will get into that..

 ## What is it?